-Neurofibromatosis Types, Symptoms, Causes and Treatment
+Neurofibromatosis: Types, Symptoms, Causes and its Treatment with Cannabis!

-Primarily the neurofibromatosis disorder affects the development of nerve cell tissue.
+Primarily, Neurofibromatosis disorder affects the development of nerve cell tissue.

 Schwannomatosis has also recently been recognized as the rarest and third type of Neurofibromatosis, but there is less information about it.